 SEO/Local Domain Strategy

+If one wants to sell products with Shopify internationally they need to take care of SEO.
 Shopify Markets allows you to work with product descriptions, letting customers find you in search results in engines like Google and Yahoo.
 This way, you can establish an international domain strategy to bring in new customers in your target countries.
 And with Shopify Markets, you'll even be able to decide on a region-specific domain strategy and optimize it for search.

 Showing and Collecting the Duty and Import Taxes